Federal Government Caught Stealing

 Valid Contract

-Court verified an in-force contract existed at the time of the software theft.
+Court verified an active and in-force contract existed at the time of the software theft.

 Simple Math